Saswat956/Dibetes-predn-deployement-azure/README.md

 • If you want to view the deployed model, click on the following link:
 Deployed at: https://dibetes-predn-deployement.azurewebsites.net
+Currently have stopped the app as Azure cloud charges amount if the web app is up and running

 • Please do ⭐ the repository, if it helped you in anyway.